neonious/lowsync/README.md

 ## Development

+### Preparations

 - checkout the github repository (make sure to init/update submodules)
-- cd lowrmt
+- `npm run init`
+- `npm run watch` (to build and watch for changes to source files and rebuild automatically)

+### Run lowrmt as npm module

+- `npm link` (will link the working directory to the global npm namespace.
+Make sure first that you uninstall any existing installations of lowrmt)
-- npm run init
+- run `lowrmt <command>` (see documentation for commands)

+### Debug lowrmt in vs code

+- just press `F5` (or "Start Debugging" in vs code menu) to launch the program in vs code, set breakpoints if you wish
+- adjust `.vscode/launch.json` to launch lowrmt with different arguments

+### Gulp tasks

-gulp tasks (use the locally installed version of gulp if you don't have it installed globally)
+Use the locally installed version of gulp if you don't have it installed globally

-- (cd lowrmt)
-- gulp publish-local: Pack the npm package and install into fresh folder in os temp dir (overrides existing).
-Then follow the on screen instructions to execute the package.
-This is for testing only.
-- gulp publish-local-dev: Same as above, but build in dev mode.
-This is for testing only.
-- gulp publish: Publish to npm.
-- gulp publish-doc: Publish documentation.
+- `gulp publish-doc` - Publish documentation.

 ## License